-A one day training in the use of the Early Sociocognitive Battery (ESB).
+A one day online training day in the use of the Early Sociocognitive Battery (ESB).
 The course will provide attendees with the skills required to reliably administer, score and interpret the results of the preschool assessment.
 The day includes background information and the evidence base, use of videos, training and practice in scoring and interpreting results.

 Find out more information regarding Assessment kits here.